bwalter/vuk/README.md

 It supports the following IDLs:
 - AIDL
-- gRPC / Protobuf
+- OpenAPI (soon)
-- Rest/JSON
+- Protobuf (soon)

-It starts by selecting an item (e.g. interface or structure) and may display dependant and depending items as a tree.
-As the tree can be large or even infinite, the elements are always collapsed and must be manually expanded.
+It starts by selecting an item (e.g. interface or structure) and display dependant and depending items.